-Any searching of students will be carried out in line with:
+Any searching of pupils will be carried out in line with:

-- The DfE's latest guidance on screening, searching and confiscation - UKCIS guidance on sharing nudes and semi-nudes: advice for education settings working with children and young people - The school's COVID-19 risk assessment
+- The DfE's latest guidance on searching, screening and confiscation - UKCIS guidance on sharing nudes and semi-nudes: advice for education settings working with children and young people - NHGS Searching policy.

-Any complaints about searching for or deleting inappropriate images or files on students' electronic devices will be dealt with through the school complaints procedure.
+Any complaints about searching for or deleting inappropriate images or files on pupils' electronic devices will be dealt with through the school complaints procedure.